 This type of coverage pays for legal fees if the contractors are sued for negligence, mistakes, and failure to deliver goods and services.
 This type of insurance is best for lawyers, financial advisors, consultants, insurance agents, and real estate agents.

 Contractors are often on the road.
-If they use their cars for work, they will need commercial auto insurance.
+They will need commercial auto insurance if they use their cars for work.
 Regular auto insurance will not cover any vehicle used for work purposes.

 If your independent contractor has employees, they need to purchase workers comp.
-This will protect them from out-of-pocket costs in case their workers injure themselves at work.
+This will protect them from out-of-pocket costs if their workers injure themselves.

 This is a kind of insurance that pays a pre-stated weekly benefit in the event an independent contractor is not able to work due to an injury or other disability.
 It would require a certain waiting period after the injury before the policy begins to pay.
-The premium cost will depend on the pre-selected waiting period, occupational risk and salary percentage to be paid each week.
+The premium cost will depend on the pre-selected waiting period, occupational risk, and weekly salary percentage.

 A performance bond is a guarantee that the work needs to do satisfactorily.
 If not, the bond needs to repair or complete a job.
 This will protect the employer or hiring entity from poor workmanship or service.